pyrohost/pyrodactyl/README.md

 -   We do not recommend using Hyper-V as your virtualization layer.
 If your Vagrant installation asks you for a password, this is because you used Hyper-V. The password will be your Windows password.
     - We recommend using VMWare Workstation or VirtualBox instead.
+</p></details>
+<details><p>
+  Local Development on Linux is A little different, because vagrant is the buggy software that it is, I couldn't get it to run properly...
+Anywhere, and on no Distro.
+  So I decided that instead of using Vagrant, I would use nix.
+This turned out to be a very good idea.
+Now, using nix the development boots faster because we aren't using an entire vm to host a development server, it also uses way less resources, and is much easier to configure exactly how you want through the nix/buildsteps.sh file.

+  ### How to get started

+  To get started, you obviously need nix on your system, and you need to configure nix to support flake files.
+Depending on your OS, this can vary

+  1. Clone the Pyrodactyl panel repository
+  1. run `npm i` to install all the packages necessary.
+  1. Run `npm run ship` to build Pyrodactyl.
+This will cache the results of the build and upload sourcemaps to Sentry.
+Subsequent builds without code changes will finish in milliseconds.
+  1. Run `vagrant up`.
+This will setup wings and the necessary services in order to run Pyrodactyl's databases, services, and app.
+This process could take up to 15 minutes.
+  1. Once you receive a message that says "Pyrodactyl is now up and running at localhost:3000", visit that URL in your browser and login with the default credentials provided in your console. **It's important that you use localhost to connect to Pyrodactyl!
+If you use 127.0.0.1, you will run into CORS issues and other issues that will not be fixed.**
+  1. Visit https://localhost:8000/admin to provision your first server on Pyrodactyl!

+</p></details>

 ## Star History